 To be in love with what you do comes from the understanding that my life must have a careful balance between the things-I-want-to-do versus the things-I-have-to-do.
 The more I learn to accept and enjoy the latter, the more opportunities I’ll have to do the former.
 If you wish to do the things you want to do in life, then learn to enjoy the things you have to do.
 As they say, “either do what you love or love what you do.”

 Trust is not just protecting the trust other people have placed in you, but also self-trust which is equally, if not more important.
 Self-trust grows when you do what you say you will do.
 When you resolve to do something or make promises to yourself (e.g. I’ll quit smoking or I’ll exercise 5-days-a-week etc.) and don’t honor them, your self-esteem takes a big hit.
 And, every time that happens, you lose a bit of faith in yourself gradually reaching a point where you no longer trust yourself.
 Now, if you can’t trust yourself, how can others or the world trust you?

-Without trust, there’s no security, lack of which in turn leads to a defensive attitude, bloated ego and indecisiveness.
+Without trust, there’s no security, a lack of which in turn leads to a defensive attitude, a bloated ego and indecisiveness.

-On a beautiful evening, Mulla Nasrudin was enjoying the company of his wife, Arabian coffee and dates.
+On a beautiful evening, Mulla Nasrudin was enjoying the company of his wife with Arabian coffee and dates.
 Recounting his days of courtship, he said, “Begum, you were drop dead gorgeous and I know that you knew it too.”